infinyon/fluvio-demo-apps-node/README.md

 ## Demos

 ```
+$ tree -L 1
 .
 ├── README.md
 ├── bot-assistant
+├── chat-app
-└── chat-app
+└── websocket-glue

-2 directories, 1 file
+3 directories, 1 file
 ```

-### Running the Bot Assistant Demo
+### Running the Apps

-Navigate to the `bot-assistant` directory and follow instructions in the `README.md` file to get started.
+Navigate to the app directory and follow instructions in the `README.md` file to get started.

-### Running the Chat Application Demo

-Navigate to the `chat-app` directory and follow instructions in the `README.md` file to get started running the application.